ypriverol/github-paper/document/manuscript.md

 The cornerstone of GitHub is the distributed version control system git.
-Every change, from fixing a typo to a complete redesign of the software is controlled by versions, so called revisions.
+Every change, from fixing a typo to a complete redesign of the software, is controlled by versions, so called revisions.
 While beginners may consider the learning curve of Git steep, many introductory and detailed tutorials are available.
 A revision can be considered as a _snapshot_ (version) of a file system.
 Git is